ashvardanian/SimSIMD/include/numkong/curved/README.md

 Each kernel runs for at least 20 seconds per configuration.
 Benchmark threads are pinned to specific cores; on machines with heterogeneous core types (e.g., Apple P/E cores), only the fastest cores are used.
 Workloads that significantly degrade CPU frequencies (Intel AMX, Apple SME) run in separate passes to avoid affecting throughput measurements of other kernels.
+Rows marked `🧩` use external BLAS baselines rather than NumKong kernels.

 ### Intel Sapphire Rapids